chheplo/node-sgs/Readme.md

 ### Semantic Gateway as Service architecture
 ![Semantic Gateway as Service architecture](https://raw.githubusercontent.com/chheplo/node-sgs/master/artwork/SGSArchitecture.png)

-### Semantic annotation using SSN and Domain onotologies
+### Semantic annotation using SSN and Domain ontologies
 ![Semantic annotation using SSN and Domain onotologies](https://raw.githubusercontent.com/chheplo/node-sgs/master/artwork/SemanticAnnotation.png)

 ## LICENSE
-* Need to provide proper references. pending work.
+* Need to provide proper references.
+Work pending.
 Will update soon.
 * Special Thanks to Matteo Collina and Eclipse Ponte project.
 * This program and the accompanying materials
  * are made available under the terms of the Eclipse Public License v1.0